View All

 1. Classification trees

 These types of trees are usually constructed by employing a process which is called binary recursive partitioning.
-The method of binary recursive partitioning involves splitting the data into separate modules or partitions, and then these partitions are further spliced into every branch of the decision tree classifier.
+The method of binary recursive partitioning involves splitting the data into separate modules or partitions, and then these partitions are further split into every branch of the decision tree classifier.
+One commonly used technique in classification trees is the Gini Index in decision trees, which helps measure the purity of data and determines the best splits.

 2. Regression Trees

-Now, a regression type of decision tree is different from the classification type of decision tree in one aspect.
+Now, a regression-type of decision tree is different from the classification-type of decision tree in one aspect.
 The data that has been fed into the two trees are very different.
-The classification trees handle the data, which is discreet, while the regression decision trees handle the continuous data type.
+The classification trees handle the data, which is discrete, while the regression decision trees handle the continuous data type.
 A good example of regression trees would be the house price or how long a patient will typically stay in the hospital.

 Learn more: Linear Regression in Machine Learning